 As a recipient of Federal funds, the University is required to comply with Title IX of the Higher Education Amendments of 1972, 20 U.S.C. § 1681 et seq., which prohibits discrimination on the basis of sex in education programs or activities.
 Sexual harassment and misconduct as defined in this policy are forms of sex discrimination prohibited under Title IX.
 Wittenberg University is committed to providing programs, activities, and an educational environment free from sex discrimination.
-Questions related to Title IX can be directed to the Title IX coordinator, the Director of Human Resources, Dean of Students or the Office of Civil Rights.
+Questions related to Title IX can be directed to the Title IX coordinator, the VP for Finance & Administration, Dean of Students or the Office of Civil Rights.

 This policy applies to all faculty, staff, and students.
 All community members are expected to abide by this policy, whether on campus or away from campus, when engaged in activities sponsored by the university or which otherwise related to the university or its business.
 This policy also applies to activities of recognized student organizations.
 Those who contract to use Wittenberg’s campus, conduct business on campus or visit the university are expected to adhere to the principles established by this policy.

 Resources for Individuals Who May be Victims of Sexual Misconduct